lopezgonzalo89/wasmswap-interface/README.md

 We rcommend vector graphics for your project's logo and name.
 Go to `/icons/Logo.tsx` and swap our branded logo symbol with yours to update the app logo.

-Go to `/icons/LogoText.tsx` and update the file accordingly to update the logo text.

 ### Color palette

 To update the color palette, go to `components/theme.ts` and provide your custom values.